Classic South AfricaTour Code: SJC15

 Day Twelve - Mossel Bay (via Oudtshoorn)

 Travel to Oudtshoorn for the day.
 Visit ostrich farm and Cango Caves.
-Overnight at Mossel Bay.
+Overnight in Mossel Bay.
 [B]

 Fantastically situated to explore South Africa’s mother city, the warm and friendly Garden Court de Waal will entice all visitors.